CCJ Foundation MOROCCO Earthquake Relief

 Dear traveler and friends of Morocco!

-Please help Moroccan families rebuild their homes after last Friday night's earthquake in the High Atlas Mountains!
+Please help Moroccan families rebuild their homes after the September 8 earthquake in the High Atlas Mountains!

 In the little town of Atlas Ijjoukak, close to the epicenter, most villagers were left in ruins with their homes and lives shattered, and family members dead or still missing.
 We have received reports from the ground that there are already plenty of aid campaigns to raise funds for food, medicine and clothes.
 CCJF is coordinating with our friends at Morocco Immersion Tours and Adventure to help with the larger task of giving all donations to families who need to rebuild.